DesperatePeter/starsector-advanced-weapon-control/README.md

 (just copy & paste the entire repository into a folder called AdvancedGunneryControl in your mods folder) and give me life feedback (you can DM me on Discord @Jannes#9184)

+Do you have an idea for a cool new firing mode?
+Please feel free to contribute them!
+Just follow the following steps:
+- Create XyzAI class that inherits from (extends) AdustableAIPlugin
+- Extend FireMode.kt such that your fire mode appears in all relevant fields
+- Add to readme-table
+- Add to Settings.editme allowed-values comment (please refrain from adding to default list)
+- Test that the mode works as intended!

-On the off-chance that you want to support me financially, please don't :P My day-job pays enough to cover my living expenses.
+On the off-chance that you want to support me financially, please don't :P My day-job as an engineer pays enough to cover my living expenses.

 I believe there are better places where you can donate your money to, check out <https://fractalsoftworks.com/forum/index.php?topic=19739.0> for instance